mani-arjunan/rust/README.md

 one interesting thing i found is instead of normal `println` here we are calling `println!`, the `!` means we are calling a `macro`(kinda c macro) not a normal function.

+### Crate
+ Crates in rust are kinda of dependencies/npm packages in binary or library, that we can use in our application, these can be downloaded using cargo(package manager).